Azure-Samples/azure-search-dotnet-samples/image-serving-example/README.md

 page_type: sample
 languages:
   - csharp
-name: "Image serving for agentic retrieval using C#"
+name: "Image serving for agentic retrieval (preview) using C#"
 description: |
-  Run an end-to-end Azure AI Search agentic retrieval image-serving workflow using C#.
+  Run an end-to-end Azure AI Search agentic retrieval image-serving workflow (preview) using C#.
 products:
   - azure
   - azure-cognitive-search
 urlFragment: csharp-image-serving-example
 ---

-# Example: Image serving for agentic retrieval using C#
+# Example: Image serving for agentic retrieval (preview) using C#

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This end-to-end console app creates a blob knowledge source that uses Azure Content Understanding–managed ingestion to create semantic chunks, preserve tables, describe document-embedded figures, and extract images.
+This end-to-end console app creates a blob knowledge source that uses managed ingestion with Azure Content Understanding in Foundry Tools to create semantic chunks, preserve tables, describe document-embedded figures, and extract images.
 Azure AI Search stores extracted images in an asset store, stores `image_path` references in the generated index, and supplies image content associated with matching results to the multimodal model during answer synthesis.

 The retrieve response reports aggregate image-serving statistics, but it doesn't guarantee an extracted-image `image_path` or image bytes.
 Separately from retrieval, the app runs an ordinary wildcard search against the generated index to select an indexed `image_path`, and then downloads that asset to validate application access.
 The selected path isn't demonstrably associated with a chunk that contributed to the retrieve response.